Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Lk34vKl94hI.md

 ### Transcript

-> can we get a drink on the fridge in the base is there a fridge in the base what say what is there a fridge i didn't even know that i haven't seen that
+> can we get a drink on the fridge in the base is there a fridge in the base what say what is there a fridge I didn't even know that I haven't seen that